rubixcubin/Hystrix/hystrix-contrib/hystrix-javanica/README.md

 ## Reactive Execution

-To performe "Reactive Execution" you should return an instance of `ObservableResult` in your command method as in the exapmple below:
+To perform "Reactive Execution" you should return an instance of `ObservableResult` in your command method as in the exapmple below:

 ```java
     @HystrixCommand